HDembinski/autobib/README.md

 In other words, you still need to look up a citation online and copy the cite key to your LaTeX file, but you don't have to also copy the whole BibTeX entry to your local `.bib` file (essentially adding it twice), since `autobib` does the latter for you.

+`autobib` only appends new entries to your `.bib` file and otherwise leaves it as is.
+Using it is therefore safe.

 ## Installation and usage

 `pip install autobib`